 My academic background is in literature, theater and culture and I am currently expanding my academic and practical pursuits by exploring the intersections amongst arts and culture, politics, space and lived experience, hence my doing a Master’s in Arts and Society at Utrecht University.
 I am interested in examining cultural and sociopolitical phenomena through the lens of critical theory and philosophy with a gravitation towards post-structuralist, postmodernist and feminist thinking.
 I am fascinated by cultural spaces and manifestations with an experimental, autonomous and DIY character that promote alternative ways of learning, co-living, and enjoying oneself through meaningful but also playful engagement with artistic practices and happenings.
-I am happy to be involved in the realization of such cultural projects here at Mediamatic, whose experimental character and communal atmosphere inspires activities that are inclusive, conscious and challenging in nature.

 My time at Mediamatic as an intern was a mix of research, writing and website archiving, as well as concept development.
 I did a lot of research and wrote content for Beftival, Mediamatic's contribution to Museumnacht 2021, which was centered around exploring female sexuality, pleasure and preference, as well as curated the festival's online archive.
 After Beftival, I researched embroidery as an experimental artistic practice, which led to my conceptualizing and producing the Radical Embroidery workshop series.